 (1) In this regulation —

-“optional royalty period” means the period beginning on 1 July 2000 and ending on 30 June 2005;
+optional royalty period means the period beginning on 1 July 2000 and ending on 30 June 2005;

-“optional royalty rate” means the rate of royalty calculated in accordance with the formula set out in paragraph (c)(ii) of the item relating to cobalt in column 3 of the Table to regulation 86.
+optional royalty rate means the rate of royalty calculated in accordance with the formula set out in paragraph (c)(ii) of the item relating to cobalt in column 3 of the Table to regulation 86.

 (2) A person liable to pay royalties for cobalt during the optional royalty period may elect, in writing, to pay the optional royalty rate in respect of all cobalt sold as a nickel by-product by that person.